rooseveltframework/roosevelt/README.md

     - `enable`: *[Boolean]* Run the validator as a detached background process.
     - `autoKiller`: *[Boolean]* Spawns a process to kill the validator if it is backgrounded and idle for more than a certain amount of time.
-    - `autoKillerTimeout`: *[Number]* Time (in miliseconds) that the validator auto-killer process waits before it kills the backgrounded validator.
+    - `autoKillerTimeout`: *[Number]* Time (in milliseconds) that the validator auto-killer process waits before it kills the backgrounded validator.

   - `showWarnings`: *[Boolean]* When set to true, shows HTML validation warnings in addition to errors.